Get Tech Tips

 Some Range Hood IAQ Thoughts

-This article is written by my good friend Neil Comparetto, a contractor and industry influencer who is helping to shape IAQ for the HVAC industry in the US for the better.
-Thanks Neil!
+This article was written by my good friend Neil Comparetto, a contractor and industry influencer who is helping shape IAQ for the HVAC industry in the US for the better.
+Thanks, Neil!

 - premature death in people with heart or lung disease

 - decreased lung function

 - increased respiratory symptoms, such as irritation of the airways, coughing or difficulty breathing.

 People with heart or lung diseases, children, and older adults are the most likely to be affected by particle pollution exposure.”

 As shown in the graph, proper ventilation while cooking can drastically reduce PM2.5 levels.
 It’s recommended to use the range hood during all cooking tasks, from boiling water to using the toaster oven.
 One of the main issues with range hoods is that they’re loud, making them a nuisance to use.
 There are several factors involved in making them loud: quality of the model, how much air they are moving, and most importantly, how they are ducted.
 Even a normally quiet, high-quality range hood that is poorly ducted will be loud.
 If you’re curious about your home’s IAQ, I encourage you to get an IAQ monitor.
 (FYI, the one we install in our client’s homes is the IQAir AirVisual Pro.)

 P.S. – You can read everything the EPA has to say about particulate matter HERE.